-Felix’s petition reflected the talk circulating in Boston just before the American Revolution – talk of freedom and liberty and the pursuit of happiness.
+Felix’s petition reflected the talk circulating in Boston just before the American Revolution.
+Talk of freedom and liberty and the pursuit of happiness.

 “We have no Property,” he wrote.
 “We have no Wives.
 No Children.
 We have no City.
 No Country.
 But we have a Father in Heaven, and we are determined, as far as his Grace shall enable us, and as far as our degraded contemptuous Life will admit, to keep all his Commandments.”

-It was the beginning of the end of slavery in Massachusetts.
+Those words began the end of slavery in Massachusetts.

-More bondsmen would petition the Massachusetts government in the next few years: Peter Bestes and ‘other slaves’ on April 20, 1773, ‘A grate number of blackes,’ on May 25, 1774 and a ‘great number of negroes’ on Jan.
+More bondsmen would then petition the Massachusetts government in the next few years: Peter Bestes and ‘other slaves’ on April 20, 1773, ‘A grate number of blackes,’ on May 25, 1774 and a ‘great number of negroes’ on Jan.
 13, 1777.